NeonAngelThreads/DolphinMinecraftBot-Reloaded/README.md

             ```bash
             java -jar "DolphinBot-[version].jar" -config-file=path/to/config_directory
             ```
-            If the `-config-file` parameter is absented, DolphinBot will create a default file on jar directory.
+            If the `--config-file` parameter is absented, DolphinBot will create a default file on jar directory.
             ```bash
             java -jar "DolphinBot-[version].jar"
             ```